June 01, 2025

 - Trucking Companies – Trucking company accountability is a major issue.
 Companies may push drivers to haul extra weight to save money.
 When that happens, they can be liable for the damage caused.

 - Cargo Loaders – Third-party companies often load the trailers.
 They have clear cargo loading responsibilities.
-If they pile on too much or fail to balance the load, they may share blame.
+They may share blame if they pile on too much or fail to balance the load.

 Indiana’s Weight Limit Laws and Regulations

 Indiana follows rules based on gross vehicle weight rating (GVWR).
 This number includes the weight of the truck, trailer, and cargo combined.
-The state also has rules about axle weight distribution, which affects how weight is spread across the truck.
+The state also has rules about axle weight distribution, which affects how weight is spread across the truck—a key issue in truck weight limits and overloading in accident claims.

 Breaking these rules leads to fines, license points, and possibly criminal charges.
 The Indiana Department of Transportation (INDOT) enforces these laws and inspects trucks at various checkpoints.